barneycarroll/mithril-machine-tools/README.md

 ### getSet

-Unlike the other exports, `getSet` doesn't interface directly with Mithril; what it does is follow the same [uniform access principle](http://lhorie.github.io/mithril-blog/the-uniform-access-principle.html) that hyperscript / virtual DOM brings to components & applies it to [Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
-This enables using maps as a data structure which can be queried in such a way that access code does not need to conditionally fork for whether a value associated with any given key needs to be created, or merely retrieved — which can be extremely useful in writing expressive queries that work with the grain of Mithril applications.
+`getSet` follow the [uniform access principle](http://lhorie.github.io/mithril-blog/the-uniform-access-principle.html) of virtual DOM & applies it to [Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+This enables the use of maps as a data structure which can be queried such that access code does not need to conditionally fork for whether a value associated with any given key needs to be created, or merely retrieved — which can be extremely useful in writing expressive queries that work with the grain of Mithril applications.
 This is used in the `Static` module [to determine the rendering context of `Live` components](https://github.com/barneycarroll/mithril-machine-tools/blob/base/src/Static.js#L35).

 ```js
 import {getSet, Promiser} from 'mithril-machine-tools'